Secure Internet Access

 Your workforce needs to connect from anywhere.
 This helps your business improve productivity and expands your pool of candidates across the globe.
 But how can you ensure that your users who are on the go, using public networks to connect to SaaS apps and websites with sensitive information, can have secure internet access?

-The OpenVPN Cloud products provides industry-grade DNS security and control over your user internet access routes.
-OpenVPN Cloud’s affordability and ease of use gives businesses of all sizes the ability to manage their secure, encrypted, and reliable network.
+Cloud Connexa provides industry-grade DNS security and control over your user internet access routes.
+Cloud Connexa offers affordability and ease of use that gives businesses of all sizes the ability to manage their secure, encrypted, and reliable network.

-- You can use OpenVPN Cloud Shield for continuous DNS monitoring and filtering.
-Use Shield to analyze DNS traffic, flag domains categorized as undesirable, and even disallow certain domains by category to block malware and phishing websites.
+- You can use Cyber Shield, a built-in feature of Cloud Connexa, for continuous DNS monitoring and filtering.
+Use Cyber Shield to analyze DNS traffic, flag domains categorized as undesirable, and even disallow certain domains by category to block malware and phishing websites.
 Rather than relying on post-event, log-based reporting mechanisms, you can protect your Internet access in real-time.

 - When remote employees connect from their home networks, unsecured public Wi-Fi, or other networks outside your ability to secure, all they need is a VPN connection.
 Once their client authenticates, their encrypted traffic can flow privately through the VPN tunnel.
 This can be set up quickly in the Admin Web UI by turning split-tunneling off and routing all client internet traffic through the VPN.
 Access Server can also be configured for tunneling traffic to specific IP address ranges with split-tunneling switched ON.